Creating link-worthy content take a lot of time, planning, and strategy.

 However, there’s no denying there’s a lot of mediocre content on the web.
 Most content fails to gain any traction – few (if any) views, shares, or links.

 Creating awesome content that attracts links isn’t easy.

 This is quite sad considering that 71.9 percent of marketers are focused on creating content, according to Search Engine Journal research.

 The content competition is fierce.
 You’re competing with blog posts, infographics, videos, and so many more types of content for attention and clicks.

 All too often, great content fails or is outperformed by something inferior.

 Why?
 Because it wasn’t marketed properly.

-Think of content an asset.
+Think of content as an asset.
 Just like a rental property or stocks, your content has the potential to generate valuable links that will help your SEO.

 But creating link-worthy content is only half the battle.